project-image

 May25 – Ugly Babies and Watching People Play

-11 months ago – Mon, May 19, 2025 at 08:47:11 AM
+about 1 year ago – Mon, May 19, 2025 at 08:47:11 AM

 May is running out of time.
 Just like April did.
 I think March suffered a fate equally dire.
 How does that bode for the evolution of a solo book you might ask?